Interaction-induced topological phase transition and Majorana edge states in low-dimensional orbital-selective Mott insulators

 Remarkably, it has been shown recently~\cite{Herbrych2019-2} that there exists an additional unexpected phase in between the block- and FM-ordering.
-Namely, upon increasing the interaction ($1.6<U/W<2.4$), the maximum of $S(q)$ in Fig.~\ref{fig1}a shifts towards incommensurate wavevectors (while for $U/W>2.4$ the system is a ferromagnet).
-This incommensurate region reflects a novel magnetic spiral where the magnetic islands maintain their ferromagnetic character (with $D_{\pi/2}\ne0$) but start to rigidly rotate, forming a so-called ``block-spiral'' (see sketch Fig.~\ref{fig1}a).
+Namely, upon increasing the interaction ($1.6<U/W<2.4$), the maximum of $S(q)$ in Fig.~\ref{fig1}c shifts towards incommensurate wavevectors (while for $U/W>2.4$ the system is a ferromagnet).
+This incommensurate region reflects a novel magnetic spiral where the magnetic islands maintain their ferromagnetic character (with $D_{\pi/2}\ne0$) but start to rigidly rotate, forming a so-called block-spiral (see sketch Fig.~\ref{fig1}c).
 The latter can be identified by a large value~\cite{Herbrych2019-2} of the long-range chirality correlation function $\langle \boldsymbol{\kappa}_{\ell} \cdot \boldsymbol{\kappa}_{m}\rangle$ where $\boldsymbol{\kappa}_{\ell}=\mathbf{T}_{\ell}\times\mathbf{T}_{\ell+N}$ and $N$ is the block size.
-It is important to note that the spiral magnetic order appears without any direct frustration in the Hamiltonian \eqref{hamkon}, but rather is a consequence of {\it hidden frustration} caused by competing energy scales in the OSMP regime.
+It is important to note that the spiral magnetic order appears without any direct frustration in the Hamiltonian \eqref{hamkon}, but rather is a consequence of hidden frustration caused by competing energy scales in the OSMP regime.
 Finally, it should be noted that the block-spiral OSMP state is not limited to one-dimensional chains.
-In the Supplementary Information, we show similar investigations for the ladder geometry and find rigidly rotating $2\times 2$ FM islands.
+In the Supplementary Note~2, we show similar investigations for the ladder geometry and find rigidly rotating $2\times 2$ FM islands.
 These results are consistent with recent nuclear magnetic resonance measurements on the CsFe$_2$Se$_3$ ladder compound which reported the system's incommensurate ordering~\cite{Murase2020}.

-Interestingly, an interaction induced spiral order is also present when SC tendencies are included in the model, see Fig.~\ref{fig1}b.
-However, the spiral mutates from block- to canonical-type with $D_{\pi/2}=0$, indicating an unusual back-and-forth feedback between magnetism and superconductivity (see sketches in Fig.~\ref{fig1}a and Fig.~\ref{fig1}b).
-Remarkably, as shown below, pairing optimizes the spiral profile to properly create the Majoranas.
-The competition between many energy scales (Hubbard interaction, Hund exchange, and SC pairing) lead to novel phenomena: an interaction induced topological phase transition into a many-body state with MZM, unconventional SC, and canonical spiral.
+Interestingly, an interaction induced spiral order is also present when SC pairing is included in the model, as evident form Fig.~\ref{fig1}d.
+However, the spiral mutates from block- to canonical-type with $D_{\pi/2}=0$ (see sketch in Fig.~\ref{fig1}d), indicating an unusual back-and-forth feedback between magnetism and superconductivity.
+As discussed below, the pairing optimizes the spiral profile to properly create the Majoranas.
+The competition between many energy scales (Hubbard interaction, Hund exchange, and SC pairing) leads to a novel phenomena: an interaction induced topological phase transition into a many-body state with MZM, unconventional SC, and canonical spiral.